Need help removing shadows......

 Visit my Nikonians gallery.

-There are many 'images of beautiful objects' but few 'beautiful images of objects'.
+There are many 'photographs of beautiful objects' but not so many 'beautiful photographs of objects'.